 These resources can guide you through pre-departure preparations and ensure that you are meeting U-M requirements for University-related travel.
 Also visit the Health and Safety & Security sections of Global Michigan prior to travel.

-- Determine Requirements for Travel During COVID-19: Determine if your travel destination is a U-M Travel Restriction or Travel Warning and review the COVID-19 & Travel FAQ to learn more about travel during the pandemic.
+- Determine Requirements for Travel During COVID-19: Download the Considerations for International Travel During COVID-19 to learn requirements, including determining if the destination is a U-M Travel Restriction or Travel Warning and review the COVID-19 & Travel FAQ to learn more about travel during the pandemic.